Dargones/import_prediction/README.md

 and model relationships between variables, while I model relationships between files\compilation units in the context of a repository).
 The initial comparison between the baseline results I was able to achieve by other means (see notebooks/Baselines.ipynb) suggest that GGNNs are well suited for this task.
+For more details on the way I use GGNNs, see README.md in the python directory.

 ## Getting the Data